 The two cumulative amounts for a given accounting year, representing “withdrawals” and “recoveries", are intended to be mutually exclusive: although after withdrawal the Member State will normally go on to recover the undue grant or part of the grant from the beneficiary, such subsequent recovery should nevertheless not be included again in the “recovered amounts”, because this would lead to overlap and double counting between the amounts reported.

-Where the irregular expenditure is left in the programme pending the outcome of the recovery proceeding, the programme authorities will take action under national law to effectively recover undue amounts from the beneficiary.
+Where the irregular expenditure is left in the programme pending the outcome of the recovery proceeding (expenditure included in previous certified accounts), the programme authorities will take action under national law to effectively recover undue amounts from the beneficiary.
 Recovery from the final beneficiary may be achieved through:

 • repayment to the programme authorities by the beneficiary of the amount received unduly;